Dirty Baby: Reception

 Dirty Baby received mainly positive reviews on release.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has received a score of 74, based on 6 reviews which is categorised as generally favorable.
 The Allmusic review by Thom Jurek awarded the album 4 stars out of 5, stating "Dirty Baby is a singular accomplishment, presented in a fashion that demands more of the listener's attention but buy pays off handsomely.
 It adds immeasurably to the depth of Cline's contributions as a musician -- and offers another way of seeing and hearing this body of Ruscha's work".
 Writing for All About Jazz, Mark Corroto stated "Cline and his collaborators perform an encyclopedic array of styles and forms, the pieces clocking in from a half minute to three-and-a-half to explore noise, rock, free jazz and chamber classical, much like the work of John Zorn".
 The Guardian's John Fordham rated the album 3 stars out of 5, saying, "Nels Cline has been an uncategorisable innovator for two decades, and certainly remains one".

 Rolling Stone's Will Hermes rated the album 3½ stars out of 5, noting "Overall, it's less about abstract guitar heroics than his usual projects.
 But hearing Cline get freaky with such a wide palette and such a sharp ensemble (including twin brother Alex on drums) is a new shade of thrill".
 PopMatters' John Garratt stated "the eclecticism of Dirty Baby makes for such a strong listening experience.
 You will be more fascinated than bewildered (though I can’t rule the latter word out for some listeners)".
+DownBeat reviewer John Ephland gave the album 4.5 stars.
+Ephland wrote, "All in all, Dirty Baby is riotous fun, an orgy of sound, design and (mostly) muted color.
+For music fans, it’s another excuse to enjoy all things Nels eclectic, from Duke Ellington to Air to Morton Feldman, an artsy-fartsy, John Zorn-y, bombastic and pretty much pastiche-oriented, other-worldly take on this Land of the Free and Home of the Brave".
+JazzTimes reviewer Michael J West praised the album stating it "is exceptional work: easily digested experimental music that shows Cline’s stylistic skill, imagination and boldness".